kilfour/QuickFuzzr/Docs/B_Reference/D_Configuration/Methods/L_ConfigrApplyT.md

-# Configr.Apply
+# Configr&lt;T&gt;.Apply
-Creates a fuzzr that executes a side-effect action on each generated value without modifying the value itself.
+Registers an action executed for each generated value of type `T` without modifying the value itself.
 Use for performing operations like logging, adding to collections, or calling methods that have side effects but don't transform the data.

 **Signature:**
 ```csharp